-We recognize revenue when persuasive evidence of an arrangement exists, products are delivered, the price to the buyer is fixed or determinable and collectability is reasonably assured.
-We utilize in-house and external delivery service providers to deliver goods to our customers directly from our own warehouses.
-We estimate and defer revenue and the related product costs that are in-transit to the customer, which generally took about two days in 2015, 2016 and 2017.
+We derive a majority of our revenue from product revenue.
+We recognize revenue from the sale of apparel, fashion goods, cosmetics, home goods, and lifestyle products as well as other merchandise through our Vipshop Online Platform.
+We utilize in-house delivery capabilities and third-party delivery companies to deliver goods to our customers.
+We recognize revenue at the point of time when the goods have been accepted by the customers.
+The customers have the options to pay for the goods in advance, upon acceptance of the goods, or over an agreed-upon installment period.
 The delivery day estimate was determined based on the average delivery days for sales made during the last month of the reporting period, derived from customer locations and delivery reports.
-A one-day change in the estimated good in-transit period would result in an increase or decrease of approximately RMB196.3 million (US\$30.2 million) to our total net revenues in 2017.
+A one-day change in the estimated good intransit period would result in an increase or decrease of approximately RMB239.0 million (US\$34.8 million) to our total net revenues in 2018.